Jennifer Croft: Education

 Croft grew up in Tulsa, Oklahoma, where she entered the University of Tulsa at age 15.
 After completing her BA at the University of Tulsa in 2001, she learned Polish at the University of Iowa, where she did her MFA in literary translation.
 She lived in Warsaw, Poland for two years on a Fulbright scholarship.
 As she said in one of her interviews, "Polish has always been more of an academic and professional connection for me, but I try to go back to Kraków or Warsaw at least once a year to maintain that connection".
 It was during her time in Warsaw that she met author Olga Tokarczuk with whom she worked on the novels Flights and The Books of Jacob, along with essays and short stories.

 She learned her Spanish in Buenos Aires, Argentina, and says of her work translating Argentine Spanish,I only translate works from Spanish that were written by Argentine authors—there’s such great diversity among the different Spanishes, and I’ve always felt it’s really important to be fully familiar with all the little components of speech, the quotidian rhythms writers employ and depart from.
 It's important for me to be able to hear the tone of a sentence, picture the facial expression and gestures that would accompany it, in order to find a fitting rendition in English.Croft received a PhD in Comparative Literary Studies from Northwestern University.

 Personal life

 Croft is married to Ukrainian-American poet and translator Boris Dralyuk.
 They have twins who were born in 2022.
+She has been a vegetarian since the age of nine.